ginnox1/CanalNetworkDocs_online/Farm_Blocks_and_Network_Sizing/Farm_Blocks_and_Network_Sizing.md

 ### Suggested Workflow for Farm Block creation and Management
 This tool is no more an experimental tool.
 It is now enhanced to allow vertex editing and flexible source/host management.
 In the light of this new tools, the following workflow is recommened.

-1. **Create the blocks.** Start the work by auto creating the farm blocks from `Workflow > Farm Blocks > Auto Create/Redraw...`
+1. **Create the blocks.** Start the work by auto creating the farm blocks from `Workflow > Farm Blocks > Auto Create/Redraw...` Add more objects from AutoCAD drawin if needed (by layer, or individually).

+    > Tip: When **Auto Creating** make sure a host object is not linked to the workspace.
+Otherwise hosted farmblocks in AutoCAD will be imported.

 1. **Edit Blocks**.
 Delete unwanted blocks, and edit the vertices of those blocks whose extents overlap or need modification.
-1. **Link a Host.** Prepare a separate layer for farmblocks.
-Then prepare a host object for the farm blocks in AutoCAD, and link it to the CanalNETOWRK workspace from `Workflow > Farm Blocks > Host Object.`
-1. **Draw to AutoCAD.** Select all blocks in the project, and draw to autocad by right clicking on any block, then choosing `Draw to AutoCAD`.
-This will generate all to the newly created layer.

-At this stage, the bulk of the work is done.
-Editing in either AutoCAD or in CanalNETWORK environment can be updated easily.
+Use available tools to create the best farm block collection.

+    > When advanced editing is needed, use Host objects to export to AutoCAD, edit blocks, and update them back in CanalNETWORK environment.

     > Tip: **Recreate for Sub Routes.** If needed, subroutes can be selected/or displayed and the AutoCreator tool will draw the farm blocks for those canals only.
-Editing can also be done in this mode, and updated to AutoCAD.
+Editing can also be done in this mode, and updated to AutoCAD. **Make sure layout views are NOT in sub-route mode.**

+1. **Explore and Cummulate Areas:** Explore areas by subroutes.
+Cummulate Farm Areas, or Rest to raw data, and cummulate again, as needed.

+1. **Size the network**, and continue to longitudinal design.

 ### Important Notes about Manual Farm blocks